Man sitting at work desk

 Fees and other costs

 This document outlines the fees and costs that may be charged.
-It forms part of the PSS Product Disclosure statement.
+It forms part of the Product Disclosure statement.